-He went on to attend the University of Delaware, struggling with grades at first and finally earning a bachelor's degree in 1965.
-The previous year, Biden had gone to the Bahamas for spring break, where he snuck into a hotel pool and met his future wife, Neilia Hunter.
+In 1964, Biden had gone to the Bahamas for spring break, where he snuck into a hotel pool and met his future wife, Neilia Hunter.
 In 1966, the couple married and Biden went back to school.
 He obtained his law degree from Syracuse University in 1968 and practiced law in Delaware until he was elected at 29 years old to the U.S. Senate in 1972, becoming the fifth-youngest senator in U.S. history.

 In 1969, Biden's first son, Joseph (nicknamed "Beau"), was born.
 He was followed by Robert Hunter in 1970 and Naomi in 1971.
 Tragedy struck the Biden family in December 1972, when Neilia and the three Biden children were involved in an auto accident while out Christmas shopping.
 Neilia and Naomi were killed; Beau and Hunter were injured.

 Biden received the news while at his senate office.
 He says he considered suicide after suffering such a profound loss [source: Dwyer].
 Ultimately, he chose to live.
-He raised his two sons as a single parent with the help of his family, including his sister who moved in with them.
+He raised his two sons as a single parent with the help of his sister who moved in with them.
 And he found love again; in 1977, he married Jill Jacobs.
 She has a doctorate in education and teaches English at Northern Virginia Community College.
 In 1981, Joe and Jill Biden welcomed a daughter named Ashley.

 The Bidens suffered yet another gut-wrenching loss in 2015 when 46-year-old Beau, then serving as a captain in the National Guard and the two-time attorney general of Delaware, died after a long fight with brain cancer [source: Shear].